ICanBoogie/ActiveRecord/README.md

 Using the __query interface__, you won't have to write raw SQL, manage table relationship, or worry about injection.

-Finaly, using __providers__ you can define all your connections and models in a single place.
+Finally, using __providers__ you can define all your connections and models in a single place.
 Connections are established and models are instantiated on demand, so feel free the define hundreds of them.